airbytehq/airbyte/docs/integrations/sources/instagram.md

 4. Enter a name for your source.
 5. Click **Authenticate your Instagram account**.
 6. Log in and authorize the Instagram account.
-7. Enter the **Start Date** in YYYY-MM-DDTHH:mm:ssZ format.
+7. (Optional) Enter the **Start Date** in YYYY-MM-DDTHH:mm:ssZ format.
 All data generated after this date will be replicated.
-If this field is blank, Airbyte will replicate all data.
+If left blank, the start date will be set to 2 years before the present date.
 8. Click **Set up source**.
 <!-- /env:cloud -->